 The U.S. Courthouse is wheelchair-accessible through a ramp located on West Temple at the west end of the courthouse.
 Public elevators provide access to all courthouse floors.
 Handicapped parking is available at the public, pay parking lot just south of 400 South.

-The court's complement of judicial officers includes four active district court judges, six senior district judges, four full-time magistrate judges, and one part-time magistrate judge and one recall magistrate judge.
+The court's complement of judicial officers includes three active district court judges, seven senior district judges, four full-time magistrate judges, and one part-time magistrate judge and one recall magistrate judge.

 - Civil Case Filings: approximately 1100 cases a year